Available in Nexus Repository OSS and Nexus Repository Pro

-Nexus ships with three users: admin, anonymous, and deployment.
+Nexus Repository Manager Pro and Nexus Repository Manager OSS ships with three users: admin, anonymous, and deployment.
 The admin user has all privileges, the anonymous user has read-only privileges, and the deployment user can both read and deploy to repositories.
-If you need to create users with a more focused set of permissions, you can click on Users under Security in the left-hand navigation menu.
-Once you see the list of users, you can click on a user to edit that specific user’s user ID, name, email, or status.
-You can also assign or revoke specific roles or permissions for a particular user.
+If you need to create users with a more focused set of permissions, you can click on Users under Security in the left-hand main menu.
+Once you see the list of users, you can click on a user to edit that specific user’s First Name, Last Name and Email.
+Editing a users Status allows you to activate or disable a user altogether.
+You can also assign or revoke specific roles for a particular user.

-Clicking the Add button in the Role Management section will bring up the list of available roles in a pop up window visible in Figure 6.39, “Adding Roles to a User”.
+Clicking the Add button in the Role Management section will bring up the list of available roles in a pop-up window visible in Figure 6.36, “Adding Roles to a User”.
 It allows you filter and search for roles and add one or multiple roles to the user.

 Additional plugins can contribute further panels for the security configuration of a user.
-An example of an additional panel is the User Token panel, added by the User Token feature of Nexus Professional as documented in Section 6.15, “Security Setup with User Tokens”.
+An example of an additional panel is the User Token panel, added by the User Token feature of Nexus Repository Manager Pro as documented in Section 6.17, “Security Setup with User Tokens”.